 Globiuz is divided by two major continents with the Grand Ocean between them.
 There are sub-continents that take place in the book and briefly explained, such islands as: Legumer, Crusbroom and Perenial.
 Some islands are the undersea cities.
 The main continent of the western hemisphere of Globiuz has 3 mainlands: Tornak, Prunes, Safir.
 Some islands are in the south: Legumer, Crusbroom and Aliz.

 The eastern hemisphere has more land-locked countries, but the closest to the Grand Ocean are: Azaz, Ferania, Norwin and Colbroom.
 The far east from them contains: Shakalot, Cadel, Niwan and other lands that are yet undiscovered.

-It also has a continent in the middle of the Grand Ocean that stretches from the north-west to the east - it is called Perenial; the Coral Riffs and the undersea cities that are briefly mentioned in the book.
+It also has a continent in the middle of the Grand Ocean, that stretches from the north-west to the east - it is called Perenial; the Coral Reefs and the undersea cities that are briefly mentioned in the book.
 The geography varies from the deserts of Azaz, filled with strange Tannukans and Nubadeens, to the cold and distant Colbroom with Kiwi tribes trading fish.
 Passing through the Grand Ocean to a colony of hazy Perenial, surrendered by Emples, then to the mystic and confusing Safir, the ruinous den of heretics and sorcerers.
-We shift to the fields of the Windmill of Oat, right through the fringes of Arrions, to the Prunes kingdom, and from there - to the Kram mountains, in the wet caverns of which the Sleeves are hiding.
+We shift to the fields of the Windmill of Oat, right through the fringes of Arrions, to the Prunes kingdom, and from there - to the Kram Mountains, in the wet caverns of which the Sleeves are hiding.

 Some of the distinguishing points of the fantasy novel is a combination of races and the development of fantasy culture.
 There are unique species that were brought out by evolution and are explained clearly in the Glossary of the book.
 Some of them are: